Habibadio/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print possible combination of 3 digits numbers
+print all possible combination of two digit numbers